RichaAnand94/Broadcaster/README.md

 - Authenticated Users can delete a specific request
 - Authenticated Users can view their account details
 - Authenticated Users can edit their account details
+- Authenticated Users can add images of the requests
+- Authenticated Users can add videos of the requests
+- Authenticated Users can add location of the requests

 ## Admin Users
 - Admins can view all requests